Nukeman999/Nk-64-Converter/README.md

 With the new api Nk 64 converter can convert from an Encrypted Stream to SWF and vice versa like a breeze, like a cakewalk, like a... you get the idea!

+This is my first tool and collaboration with other brilliant minds in the btd modding scene so enjoy!